-Before we begin, it's important to note that attempting to conceal a car’s history in a way that isn’t totally “by the book” in your particular state is a serious crime called title laundering.

-Every state’s auto licensing regulations are different and you should always check the unique registration requirements and titling rules of your state before considering a salvage title car.
+Before we begin, it's important to note that attempting to conceal a car’s history in a way that isn’t totally “by the book” in your particular state is a serious crime called "title laundering" or "title washing."
+Every state’s auto-licensing regulations are different, and you should always check the unique registration requirements and titling rules of your state before considering a salvage title car.

-The rules are fairly similar in most jurisdictions, though, and they work something like this.
-Once a vehicle’s title has been branded as salvage, it will never go back to the way it was titled before.
-In most states, however, the title can be re-branded as “rebuilt salvage” (or in some places “reconditioned” or “assembled”).
-This will, of course, require that you repair the vehicle and submit it to the DMV for inspection.
-If it passes snuff, the DMV will re-brand the title as “rebuilt”.
+The rules are fairly similar in most jurisdictions.
+Typically, once a vehicle’s title has been branded as salvage, it will never go back to the way it was titled before.
+In most states, however, the title can be rebranded as “rebuilt title" (or in some places “reconditioned” or “assembled”).
+This will require that you repair the vehicle and submit it to the Department of Motor Vehicles (DMV) for inspection.
+If it passes, the DMV will rebrand the title as “rebuilt.”

-Here’s a brief summary of the steps you will typically have to take to “remove” a salvage title:
+Here’s a brief summary of the steps you will typically have to take to remove a salvage title.

 1. Purchase the Vehicle

 This may or may not be as simple as it sounds.
 Some states will only allow licensed rebuilders to purchase or own a salvage title car.
-If that’s the case in your state, you will only be able to own the vehicle once it has been repaired and gone through the inspection and re-branding process.
+If that’s the case in your state, you will only be able to own the vehicle once it has been repaired and gone through the inspection and rebranding process.

 2. Repair the Vehicle